xythobuz/LED-Cube/README.md

 ### HardwareEmulator

-Run this in a Unixoid OS to test CubeControls up-/download capabilites.
+Allows you to test CubeControls up-/download capabilites.
+Unix only!

 ### UploadTest

-Allows you to send test data or aniamtions saved by CubeControl to the Cube.
+Allows you to send test data or animations saved by CubeControl to the Cube.
+Unix only!

 ## License